 **The Bell Creek Discovery Tour was launched on Earth Day 2015, to increase awareness of our home-town stream.
 View complete information.

 **The City's Interpretive Center at the Water Reuse Demonstration Site (500 N Blake Avenue at east end of Fir Street) has displays and videos on Bell Creek, "Low Impact Development" methods for managing stormwater (including rain gardens), and many other topics.
-The Center is open by appointment and on a limited schedule - please click on the link above to confirm current operating hours.
+The Center is open by appointment only - please click on the link to confirm current operating hours.

 **Volunteers are welcome!
 The application and information may be found on the City's VOLUNTEER webpage (see link on left bar).